 - One of only 413 Iso Grifos built

-- Beautiful Italian styling and muscular American performance
+- Stunning Italian style with muscular American performance

 - Formerly of the Elkhart Collection and the noted collection of Sam and Emily Mann

 - Equipped with factory air conditioning and power brakes